wyswilson/language-analysis-essentials/README.md

 LICENSE

-The LANES source code is released under the GNU GPL v3 License.
+- The LANES source code is released under the GNU GPL v3 License.
 Refer to the Java docs for more information.
-Some of the incorporated code and data fall under different licenses, all of which are GNU GPL compatible, as listed below:
+Some of the incorporated code and data fall under different licenses, all of which are GNU GPL compatible, as listed below.
 - Java WordNet Library for lemmatisation: The library and WordNet are both licensed under the BSD License.
 - Illinois Part of Speech Tagger for part-of-speech tagging: Licensed under the University of Illinois/NCSA Open Source License.
 - Illinois Learning Based Java Package for tokenisation: Licensed under the University of Illinois/NCSA Open Source License.